Skip to main content

 By setting this on_failure_callback at the DAG level, you are guaranteed that the on_failure_callback will be added to every task.
 In the on_failure_callback you can use any Airflow operator.

-Since alerting is something common to every project, it is often a good idea to create an alerting project and deploy that to each environment that has to send out alerts (e.g. your production environment).
-If you want to only send out alerts for a specific environment, do the following:
+Since alerting is something common to every project, it is often a good idea to create an alerting package to make it available in any environment that has to send out alerts (e.g. your production environment).
+If you want to only send out alerts for a specific environment, you can do the following:

 from airflow import DAG